There are no fans in the stands until Sept. 16.

 Guthman says duties for volunteers during the week are basically the same as the weekend.
 But, as the crowds surge on the weekend, so does the need for more volunteers.

-“Also, the people who are on volunteer headquarters, who make sure our volunteers stay fed, hydrated, and warm throughout the day,” said Guthman through chattering teeth, courtesy of 40-degree weather, rain and wind.
+“Also, the people who are on volunteer headquarters, who make sure our volunteers stay fed, hydrated, and warm (or cool) throughout the day,” said Guthman, who has worked the tournament through 40-degree weather, rain and wind.

 “How many people do we need there?
 If a person goes this way, what happens when they get down to a certain point?
 Even in the first days we’ve been here, we’re going through what-if situations, and we’re already finding that we have to adjust some things we’re doing,” said Rowe.

-Guthman says the flexibility and positive attitude of each volunteer has proven how much they’re committed to hosting a safe tournament, as smooth as possible.
+Guthman says the flexibility and positive attitude of each volunteer has proven how much they’re committed to hosting a tournament that runs as smoothly as possible.

 “That’s everyone’s goal.
 That’s what’s so great about being here all week, too, is that everyone’s so willing to try new things and make it work,” she added.